When I tell you that you will want to eat these vegetarian hummus wraps every day, I am not lying! They make the perfect

 How To Make The Vegetarian Hummus Wraps For Lunch

-If you’re organized, you can make these hummus veggie wraps easily in 30 minutes.
+If you’re organized, you can make your own veggie wraps easily in 30 minutes.
 Here’s what you will be doing:

 - Rinse and drain the canned chickpeas.
 Then saute them with a little bit of olive oil, garlic, paprika, chili powder and cumin for about 5 minutes.
 The chickpeas should be completely coated with spices once they’re done.

 - While you’re making the chickpeas, you can also saute the zucchini for the zucchini garlic sauce.
 Once they’re done, simply mix them with yogurt, garlic, salt and some olive oil.

 - To prepare your own hummus, simply add chickpeas, tahini, garlic, lemon juice, salt and water to a blender or an immersion blender cup and blend until smooth.
 You’ll get the creamiest, most delicious hummus.

 - Wrap like a burrito or fold like a taco and enjoy immediately!

 Healthy, High-Fiber and High-Protein

-More than macronutrients, these easy vegetarian wraps are filled with antioxidant-rich superfoods like tomatoes, basil, garlic and sweet peppers which can help keep you super healthy and slow down aging when enjoyed regularly.
+More than macronutrients, these tasty wraps are filled with antioxidant-rich superfoods like tomatoes, basil, garlic and sweet peppers which can help keep you super healthy and slow down aging when enjoyed regularly.

 Can You Eat These On The Go?

-With some simple adjustments, you can enjoy these hummus wraps on the go as well.
+With some simple adjustments, you can enjoy the hummus wraps on the go as well.
 Here’s what you need to do:

 - omit the tomatoes

 - don’t use yogurt in the zucchini garlic sauce – only add zucchini, and the garlic

 - use bigger tortillas to wrap like burritos and add the zucchini last

 - wrap and keep in an airtight container

 Wrapped like this the recipe can stay good for a few days in the fridge.

 You Can Make These Hummus Wraps Fit Your Diet

 If you have any dietary restrictions, these wraps are pretty easy to adjust.
-The hummus wrap recipe is naturally vegetarian, soy- and nut-free, but you can also make it:
+The recipe is naturally vegetarian, soy- and nut-free, but you can also make it:

 - gluten-free by using gluten-free tortillas or pitas (that’s what I did!)